 Normally the coloring of text is maintained when you copy or export rich text.
 That way if you copy red text, it will paste as red text in another application.
 However if the text was white, perhaps because it was in a mind map node that was a dark color, then, by default, Curio will change its coloring on the clipboard to black so it's visible when you paste it into another application (which presumably has a white background, like TextEdit, Word, or Pages).
 You can turn off this feature if you wish, you can also tell Curio to always force a black coloring for copied text.

-defaults write com.zengobi.curio "Copy Rich Text Force Black Text If White" -bool no defaults write com.zengobi.curio "Copy Rich Text Force Black Text" -bool yes defaults write com.zengobi.curio "Import CSV Encoding" -int 30
+defaults write com.zengobi.curio "Copy Rich Text Force Black Text If White" -bool no defaults write com.zengobi.curio "Copy Rich Text Force Black Text" -bool yes

-Import CSV Encoding
+CSV Import Encoding